Berit Brogaard: On Romantic Love: Simple Truths About a Complex Emotion

 Brogaard argues that love is an emotion; that it can be, at turns, both rational and irrational; and that it can be manifested in degrees.
 We can love one person more than another and we can love a person a little or a lot or not at all and love is not always something we consciously feel.
 However, love—like other emotions, both conscious and unconscious—is subject to rational control, and falling in or out of it can be a deliberate choice.

 The Superhuman Mind: Free the Genius in Your Brain

-Brogaard and co-author Kristian Marlow argue that our brains constantly process a huge amount of information below our awareness, and what individuals with savant syndrome have in common is that through practice, injury, an innate brain disorder, or even more unusual circumstances, they have managed to gain a degree of conscious access to the brain's innate potent processing power.
-Delving into the neurological underpinnings of savant syndrome, the authors reveal how we can acquire some of these skills ourselves—from perfect pitch and lightning fast math skills to supercharged creativity.
+Brogaard and co-author Kristian Marlow argue that our brains constantly process a huge amount of information below our awareness.
+They posit that individuals with savant syndrome, despite having a variety origins, have managed to gain a degree of conscious access to the brain's innate potent processing power.
+Delving into the neurological underpinnings of savant syndrome, the book claims that we can acquire some of these skills ourselves—from perfect pitch and lightning fast math skills to supercharged creativity.